huggingface/blog/mms_adapters.md

 In machine learning, adapters are a method used to fine-tune pre-trained models while keeping the original model parameters unchanged.
 They do this by inserting small, trainable modules, called adapter layers, between the pre-existing layers of the model, which then adapt the model to a specific task without requiring extensive retraining.

 Adapters have a long history in speech recognition and especially **speaker recognition**.
 In speaker recognition, adapters have been effectively used to tweak pre-existing models to recognize individual speaker idiosyncrasies, as highlighted in [Gales and Woodland's (1996)](https://www.isca-speech.org/archive_v0/archive_papers/icslp_1996/i96_1832.pdf) and [Miao et al.'s (2014)](https://www.cs.cmu.edu/~ymiao/pub/tasl_sat.pdf) work.
-This approach not only greatly reduces computational requirements compared to full model, but also allows for better and more flexible speaker-specific adjustments.
+This approach not only greatly reduces computational requirements compared to training the full model, but also allows for better and more flexible speaker-specific adjustments.

 The work done in **MMS** leverages this idea of adapters for speech recognition across different languages.
-Adapter weights a fine-tuned to grasp unique phonetic and grammatical traits of each target language.
+A small number of adapter weights are fine-tuned to grasp unique phonetic and grammatical traits of each target language.
 Thereby, MMS enables a single large base model (*e.g.*, the [**MMS-1B-ALL**](https://huggingface.co/facebook/mms-1b-all) checkpoint) and 1000+ small adapter layers (2.5M weights each for **MMS-1B-ALL**) to comprehend and transcribe multiple languages.
 This dramatically reduces the computational demand of developing distinct models for each language.

 Great!
-Now that we understood the motivation and theory, let's look into fine-tuning a couple adapter weights for **MMS-1B-ALL** 🔥
+Now that we understood the motivation and theory, let's look into fine-tuning adapter weights for **MMS-1B-ALL** 🔥

 ## Notebook Setup